Chapter 15: The Voice

 ready to double time into position behind the Rangers (1/16th), instead

 of being allowed to linger far behind.
-Warnings had been abundant
+There had been numerous warnings

-recently to indicate that nonchalantly strolling into LZ X-Ray could be
+nonchalantly strolling into LZ X-Ray could be suicide.
+Triet's sappers

-evident from reports and maps that Lazzell was taking a very cavalier
+and maps that Lazzell was taking a very cavalier attitude toward the

-attitude toward the entire march, from LZ Rufe to LZ X-Ray.
-Sergeant
+entire march, from LZ Rufe to LZ X-Ray.
+Sergeant Murry, himself, later

-Murry, himself, later verified that no one was told to dig in when his
+verified that no one was told to dig in when his men first arrived.

-men first arrived.
 Instead, the men were allowed to rest and eat lunch.
+Consequently, they

-Consequently, they fell into a much more relaxed state of mind than they
+fell into a much more relaxed state of mind than they should have.
+Boxes

-home.
-Some took naps.
-This type of relaxed state would never have been
+naps.
+This type of relaxed state would never have been allowed by Dick.

-allowed by Dick.
-Yet, it would be wrong to blame what happened next
+Yet, it would be wrong to blame what happened next entirely on Lazzell.

 When the attack started, Hearne was standing in a circle of key